hems/redmine_issues_to_github_issues/readme.md

 - Save on same folder as ruby script

-- Set your username and password @ "classes/github.rb"
+- Set your user map @ "classes/users.rb"

 - Set your repository address and CSV file name @ "_import.rb"